Harry Kane has now scored 200 Premier League goals, one of just three men to reach that milestone.

 That said, Rooney is a beacon of consistency and longevity, having scored in double figures for all but four of his 16 Premier League seasons (his first two at Everton and then his final two with Manchester United).
 Yet Rooney only ever cracked the hallowed 20-goal-a-season mark twice, scoring 26 times in 2009/10 while bagging 27 in 2011/12.

 What knocks Rooney’s legacy as a goalscoring great (and why no one thinks of him as actually being second on this list) is that those moments when he was at his most deadly, United were at their least dominant.
 14 is his highest goal total in a title-winning season, while he’s won the league scoring as little as 11 times (in 2010/11).

 - Goals: 260

-Right now, the Englishman is 85 goals away from the record.
+Right now, the Englishman is 60 goals away from the record.
 Kane’s average through his seven full campaigns as a starter is 22 goals per season.
-If he keeps scoring at around that rate then it should take him four seasons to surpass Shearer, with the record coming at some point during 2026/27, depending on how lethal he had been in previous campaigns.
-That will take him to 33 years of age, which is about when most world-class players have their last world-class season.
+If he keeps scoring at around that rate then it should take him three more seasons to surpass Shearer, with the record coming at some point during 2025/26, depending on how lethal he had been in previous campaigns.
+That will take him to 32 years of age, which is about when most world-class players have their last world-class season.

-It would be a fitting way for Kane to leave Spurs, by breaking the record and then going into semi-retirement in a weaker league (like the MLS, perhaps?).
-But the thing is, if he’s still in North London by 2027, one would expect he intends to retire at Spurs.
+It would be a fitting way for Kane to leave Spurs, by breaking the record and then going into semi-retirement in a weaker league.
+But the thing is, if he’s still in North London by 2026, one would expect he intends to retire at Spurs.
 If that’s the case he could go on and stretch the record out even further depending on how long he plays.
 His goal tally should drop as he ages.
 But as Rooney has demonstrated, simply showing up and scoring is enough to set records.
 As long as you keep on doing it.